AcandoNorway/XmlToRdf/README.md

  - *SSD*: 512 GB

-## Installing
+## Maven
-To install you can either just use `mvn install` to install the artifact in your local repo and add a dependecy in your project:
+To use XmlToRdf in your project add the following dependency to your pom.xml file.

 ```
 <dependency>